Grymshaw/udacity-readable/frontend/README.md

 _note: The api server must also be running on port `3001` in order for the application to work correctly_

+# Other Notes
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+See this documentation for all commands and instructions related to create-react-app.